 The Oofos Ooahh slide has their patented OOFoam Technology, which absorbs impact 37% better in comparison to traditional footwear.
 The patented footbed geometry is also designed to stress on knees and joints.

-There are 4 color options to select from and Oofos sells the slides in whole sizes (no half size options).
+These Oofos slides come in 4 color options and are sold in whole sizes (no half size options).

 In general, the Oofos Ooaah slides look very similar to a traditional pair of sandals.
 You would never be able to know that they are recovery sandals just by looking at them.